Leading for wellbeing in today’s workplace

 Make space for Active Recovery

-Here’s how to do it.
 Firstly, ask yourself, ‘what am I recovering from?’
 Whatever you do next should be a lighter form of that activity.
-If you’ve worked on a project (perhaps quality improvement or implementing new systems) can you offer some mentoring to a different part of the business going through the same?
-Sharing your experience with your people and most importantly offering them the same opportunity will more than likely add value in new and different ways, and revitalise your energy in the process.
+If you’ve worked on a project or process, can you offer some mentoring to a different part of the business going through the same?
+Sharing your experience will help add value in new and different ways, and revitalise your energy in the process.

 In short…

 It’s not easy being a leader.
-You have a responsibility for the psychological wellbeing of your people, which I know you don’t take lightly.
-Traditional leadership theories had us all looking up (usually in awe) at The Leader (great man theory again) for all of the answers.
-Happily, there is a lot of excellent research that shows us this is not the best form of leadership for today’s complex and challenging workplaces.
+You have a responsibility for the psychological wellbeing of your people.
+Traditional leadership theories had us looking up at The Leader for all the answers.
+There is a lot of research that shows us this is not the best form of leadership for today’s complex and challenging workplaces.
 High performance and bounceback-ability is a team sport.
 We need compassionate stewards of people’s time and energy.
 Leaders who can set a vision, let people play to their strengths and allow them to thrive in their role.

 I’ll close with this final thought.
-I am sure you are aware of the success of the British Cycling team, but you may not know the backstory.
-Before 2002 the team had almost no record of success.
-The thought of aiming for the podium was just too much so newly appointed Head Coach, Sir Dave Brailsford, inspired by his MBA studies and process-based improvement techniques, set out to think, not big, but small.
-The smaller the better in fact.
-Together with his team, they broke down the components of everything they could think of that goes into competing on the bike, then aimed to improve each component by 1%.
-Within five years, at the Beijing Olympics, the team won 70% of the medals available, and went on to match the achievement at the London Olympics.
+Before 2002 the British Cycling team had almost no record of success.
+The thought of aiming for the podium was too much, so newly appointed Head Coach, Sir Dave Brailsford, inspired by his MBA studies and process-based improvement techniques, set out to think not big, but small.
+He and his team broke down the components of everything that goes into competing on the bike, then aimed to improve each component by 1%.
+Five years later at the Beijing Olympics the team won 70% of the medals available and went on to match the achievement at the London Olympics.
 Isn’t that reassuring?
 They started with the smallest goal imaginable then, boom!
-Of course, I am oversimplifying for narrative purposes but the takeaway is this: Forget about perfection; focus on progression, and compound the improvements.
-So, what little changes could you start for both you and the people you lead this week?
+The takeaway is this: Forget about perfection; focus on progression, and compound the improvements.

 References